 This decorated feature can then be returned from the decorator.
 The ID of a decorated

-feature will always share the groupId
+feature will always share the groupId, artifactId, version

-of the original feature, however the classifier
+and type of the original feature, however the classifier may be

 changed using the setClassifier(String) method, and will default to DEFAULT_DECORATED_CLASSIFIER.
 Note that the